christytan/ords-apex-dbcs/exacs-QA/DataSafeAssessment.md

-# Assessment Lab 1 - Assess Database Configurations with Oracle Data Safe
+# Assess Database Configurations with Oracle Data Safe

+## Introduction
+Using Oracle Data Safe you can assess the security of a database by using the Security Assessment feature and fix issues.

+To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.

 ## Objectives
 In this lab, you learn how to do the following: